Rockstar Original Launching Sneaker Collection & Plus Size Extension

 LOS ANGELES, July 19, 2021 /PRNewswire/ -- Initially branded as a denim streetwear fixture, Rockstar Original has grown into a full lifestyle fashion force committed to inclusivity, as it introduces a new collection of sneakers for men and plus size clothing for women.
 As Rockstar Original continues to grow, its core values remain true.
 Like the denim that put Rockstar on the map, all of their new products are also 100% hand-painted and authentically designed in the heart of Downtown Los Angeles.

 Rockstar Original's first Sneaker Collection offers a variety of styles, shades and designs, that ensure the perfect find for every customer.
-The Rockstar Men High Top, which retails for $89.00, and Rockstar Men Low Top, which retails for $79.00, are both available in Inferno Red, Pure White, After Dark (black), and Volt Blue.
+The Rockstar Men High Top and Rockstar Men Low Top, which retail for $50.00, are both available in Inferno Red, Pure White, After Dark (black), and Volt Blue.
 Embroidered with Rockstar Original's signature logo, the sneakers are crafted from synthetic leather with a rubber outsole and feature bright contrasting laces and a retro athletic aesthetic.
 All sneakers are available in men's' sizes 6 to 13 in all colorways.

 Going forward, womenswear pieces will be offered in sizes X-Small to 3X-Large.
 The plus size collection includes track sets, casual wear and activewear, all accented with the brand's logo and the iconic embellishments synonymous with the Rockstar Original brand ethos.
 The plus size pieces range in price from $39.00 to $89.00, making them easily accessible to a wide range of Rockstar Original devotees.